The Calming Benefits of L-Theanine

 L-Theanine is an amino acid that is present in the tea plant and some mushrooms.

 The “L” is a scientific notation of its structure.

 Its makeup is related to L-Tryptophan, which is another amino acid that is a precursor to the neurotransmitter serotonin.

 Serotonin is a chemical manufactured by the body that controls mood balance and is sometimes referred to as the “feel good” hormone.

 When the serotonin in your brain is at a perfect level, you are creative, relaxed, focused, and have great impulse control, which is typical of the perfect Zen state of mind.

 On the other hand, if your levels of serotonin are low you may feel depressed, act impulsively, have a short attention span and have difficulty relaxing…the exact opposite of a Zen mindset.

-Therefore, it is vital to maintaining a proper balance of serotonin, and L-theanine works wonders in this regard.
-L-theanine is responsible for the flavor of tea as well as the physical and mental effects that tea connoisseurs enjoy.
+Therefore, it is vital to maintain a proper balance of serotonin, and L-Theanine works wonders in this regard.
+L-Theanine is responsible for the flavor of tea as well as the physical and mental effects that tea connoisseurs enjoy.

 L-Theanine lowers stress levels and relaxes your brain by increasing alpha wave activity.
 These are the waves that happen when you’re alert, awake and relaxed.
 They also help you concentrate and boost creativity.